-How a Schools LMS can promote continuous learning and address the top issues facing educators.
+How a K-12 LMS can promote continuous learning and address the top issues facing educators.

-It’s no surprise to teachers, administrators, and school districts how problematic running a professional learning programme can be.
+It’s no surprise to teachers, administrators, and school districts how problematic running a professional learning program can be.
 With all the work needed to be done to enhance academic standards, shouldn’t we expect more from professional learning practices?
-These programmes tax resources like crazy: time (and cost of salary) to take teachers away from teaching, travel costs, printing materials, assessing progress, you name it.
-It’s no wonder that only 34% of teachers think that the “one-time workshop” format is even effective and a greater number favour informal collaboration above all other activities.
+These programs tax resources like crazy: time (and cost of salary) to take teachers away from teaching, travel costs, printing materials, assessing progress, you name it.
+It’s no wonder that only 34% of teachers think that the “one-time workshop” format is even effective and a greater number favor informal collaboration above all other activities.

 Are we, and our students getting the value for the dollars spent?
 Unlikely.
-With costs estimated at around $6,000-$8,000 per teacher, per year, there has to be a better, more efficient way to deliver a high-quality professional learning programme that will engage and excite teachers — and actually deliver the skills they need to succeed in today’s classrooms.
-One of the ways to manage a professional learning programme is with technology.
-In this post, we’re making the case that a learning management system (LMS) should be considered as part of the strategy to improve the value of teacher learning and training.
-So let’s take a look at the top problems with the current, status-quo and see how a Schools LMS can help to provide a solution.
+With costs estimated at around $6,000-$8,000 per teacher, per year, there has to be a better, more efficient way to deliver a high-quality professional learning program that will engage and excite teachers — and actually deliver the skills they need to succeed in today’s classrooms.
+One of the ways to manage a professional learning program is with technology.
+In this post we’re making the case that a learning management system (LMS) should be considered as part of the strategy to improve the value of teacher learning and training.
+So let’s take a look at the top problems with the current, status-quo and see how a K-12 LMS can help to provide a solution.

 It costs too much